 Find a store that carries bulk gluten-free flours.
 I use a local Winco, but many Krogers also have a well-priced bulk section.

 My absolute favorite place to stock up on gluten free pantry foods (including flours) is Azure Standard.
 They are high quality and you can pick up orders locally once a month.

 You can check out their site to see if there’s a drop off location near you.
 If not, you can become a site drop off location.
 Just pull together a couple friends to create the order minimum.

-If they don’t carry something that you need, ask them to carry it!
+If your grocery store doesn’t carry something that you need, ask them to carry it!
 Get a couple friends to also request it, too.
 I’ve seen, first hand, that this can get things into your store.
-Just kindly ask the management to consider carrying it, and see if you can get a couple friends to also request it.
 Be the change, man!

 Your dietary needs are not an inconvenience.
 They want to sell you stuff!
 Asking your grocery stores to carry gluten-free items so you can shop there benefits both of you.
 So don’t be afraid!
 Start a conversation.
 They may even be willing to order some items in especially for you.

 NOTE: I know that those of you who deal with legitimate celiac may not be able to purchase from a bulk section for safety reasons, but there are still ways to buy in bulk from other retailers that are cheaper than grocery stores.

 If you don’t have a local bulk section or you have celiac and aren’t able to purchase in bulk, here are some online places to try: